kubernetes-sigs/gateway-api/geps/gep-2659/index.md

 ### Addition of YAML metadata file

-The core Gateway API mainatainers were hoping not to need metadata YAMLs for a while, but the addition of relationships has turbocharged the need for machine parseable GEP metadata.
+The core Gateway API maintainers were hoping not to need metadata YAMLs for a while, but the addition of relationships has turbocharged the need for machine parseable GEP metadata.